OmixVisualization/qtjambi/README.md

 For instance, if you are working on Windows download **qtjambi-native-windows-x64-VERSION.jar** from [Maven Central Repository](https://search.maven.org/artifact/io.qtjambi/qtjambi-native-windows-x64/) and add it to java class path.
 Additionally, you need *Qt*.
 Use the [Qt installer](https://www.qt.io/download-qt-installer) to install Qt on your system.
 Make sure you are using the same Qt version and QtJambi version (e.g. 5.15 or 6.x).
+**When using Maven artifacts for Windows you need to select MSVC 2019 64-Bit (msvc2019_64), as they are not compatible with Mingw Qt.**

 When running a QtJambi application you have to make the locations of Qt libraries known to Java.
 Therefore, use the PATH environment (LD_LIBRARY_PATH on Linux, DYLD_LIBRARY_PATH on macOS)